 Date: January 15, 2011

 One thing of note is the commentary.
 Through the game you’ll hear two commentators providing punditry for the game, with quirky stories and anecdotes.
-Of course there are only a limited number of anecdotes and if you play it long enough, they’ll start to repeat them, but they fall into the background well so never become too annoying.
+Of course, there are only a limited number of anecdotes and if you play it long enough, they’ll start to repeat them, but they fall into the background well, so they never become too annoying.

 Or, you can ask for a match from anyone online, or ask the computer to set you up with an opponent of equal team value.
-It’s also worth noting that any differences in team value are equalised by the addition of extra money.
-Meaning that the lower valued team has more money for that match, to buy star players, dirty tricks, spells etc.
+It’s also worth noting that any differences in team value are equalised by the addition of extra money (meaning that the lower-valued team has more money for that match, to buy star players, dirty tricks, spells, etc.).